 Where should you buy this hybrid online?

-One of the drawbacks of the MAVRIK hybrids are the steep price tag.
-If you want to save some money, you can find discounts on eBay.
+The MAVRIK MAX is on the expensive side.
+If you want to save more money, you can find discounts on eBay.

 Alternatively, look at what’s available on Global Golf.
 The great thing about Global Golf is that they carry aged models at a sizable discount, and not just the models from the current and previous season.